 Let Them Shop Early But Don't Discount

-- Though most will pay the tag price if your prices are reasonable, a few may walk away.
-But, early birds cherry pick the best stuff and know exactly what they're buying.
-If they want it, someone else will too.
+Though most will pay the tag price if your prices are reasonable, a few may walk away.

 - Make sure there's no apology or hesitation in your voice when you tell them you won't haggle until whenever o'clock.
 Practice saying it out loud with a smile the day before.

-Put "No Early Birds" or Something Similar in Your Yard Sale Ad
+Put "No Early Birds" in Your Yard Sale Ad and Sign

-It keeps all but the most aggressive early birds from showing up more than 30 minutes before your sale starts -- and makes them reconsider knocking on your door the night before.
+It keeps all but the most aggressive early birds from showing up more than 30 minutes before your sale starts.

 - Make your official starting time early, as early as is standard in your area or even a little before.
 That way the mappers won't put you last on their routes.